 The criteria identified in paragraphs (1) - (6) of this section will be used in the evaluation and ranking of Applications if other Applications have the same Application Acceptance Date, within the same Set-Aside, and having the same prioritization.
 There is no rounding of numbers in this section, unless rounding is explicitly indicated for that particular calculation or criteria.
 The scoring items used to calculate the score for a 9% HTC-Layered Application will be utilized for scoring for an MFDL Application, and evaluated in the same manner, except as specified below.
 Scoring criteria in Chapter 11 of this title will always be superior to Scoring Criteria in this chapter if an MFDL Application is also concurrently requesting 9% HTC:

 (1) Opportunity Index.
-Applicants eligible for points under 10 TAC §11.9(c)(4) (relating to the Opportunity Index) (7 points).
+Applicants eligible for points under 10 TAC §11.9(c)(4) (relating to the Opportunity Index) (up to 7 points).

 (2) Resident Services.
 Applicants eligible for points under 10 TAC §11.9(c)(3)(A) (relating to Resident Services) (10 points) and Applicants eligible for points under 10 TAC §11.9(c)(3)(B) (relating to Resident Services) (1 point).